Cross-model Fairness: Empirical Study of Fairness and Ethics Under Model Multiplicity: Towards Cross-model Fairness of Individual Predictions

 The aforementioned strategies tasked with constraining the model space can be complemented by (use case-specific) operational requirements.
 For example, instead of a single performance metric employed to determine model equivalence, their hierarchy can be implemented, measuring accuracy first, and followed by precision and recall to address any ties.
 More broadly, such an approach could be applied directly to the confusion matrix of a classifier by sequentially imposing restrictions on its individual entries.
 Arguably, one could optimise exclusively for \emph{recall} and \emph{specificity} to maximise the number of favourable decisions; however, any such course of action is just a stopgap as it is likely to lack a solid foundation rooted in the domain-specific aspects of the modelled problem.
-A more meaningful heuristic should therefore rely on well-defined properties of the utilised model~\cite{breiman2001statistical} -- for example, monotonicity of a particular feature with respect to the prediction -- which strategy is consistent with some definitions of explainability in AI and ML~\cite{miller2019explanation,rudin2019stop,sokol2021explainability}.
+A more meaningful heuristic should therefore rely on well-defined properties of the utilised model~\cite{breiman2001statistical} -- for example, monotonicity of a particular feature with respect to the prediction -- which strategy is consistent with some definitions of AI and ML interpretability~\cite{sokol2021explainability}.
+A particularly promising solution that marries technical properties and relevant aspects of the underlying data domain is imposing constraints on the model form~\cite{rudin2019stop,sokol2023reasonable}.
+Such an approach ensures a strong notion of (ante-hoc) interpretability and address the problems posed by cross-model fairness when faced with predictive multiplicity, which are especially pronounced for flexible model classes.
+This solution is particularly promising given that both of these desiderata are of paramount importance for high stakes domains, and constrained model forms can help us to fulfil both of them.